 Currently, the project is launching one tree nursery and training 20 grassroots women leaders, but expansion is needed.

 The Kenya Women's Earth Alliance Accelerator convenes cohorts of Kenyan women leaders to catalyze their efforts to protect their communities and the environment from climate threats like drought, coastal biodiversity collapse, and food insecurity.
-Through this project, grassroots women leaders throughout Kenya launch and scale climate resilience initiatives that have far-reaching impact.
+Through this project, grassroots women leaders throughout Kenya launch and scale climate resilience initiatives with far-reaching impacts.

 The Accelerator aims to amplify women’s leadership through:

-- Awareness: Growing public awareness and visibility for key women-led environmental campaigns and causes via WEA’s international network.
+- Awareness: Growing public awareness and visibility for critical women-led environmental campaigns and causes via WEA’s international network.